awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapidomainconfiguration.md

 AWS SAM generates an `AWS::ApiGatewayV2::DomainName` resource when this property is set\.
 For information about this scenario, see [DomainName Property Is Specified](sam-specification-generated-resources-httpapi.md#sam-specification-generated-resources-httpapi-domain-name)\.
 For general information about generated AWS CloudFormation resources, see [Generated AWS CloudFormation Resources](sam-specification-generated-resources.md)\.
 *Type*: String
 *Required*: Yes
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[DomainName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-domainname.html#cfn-apigatewayv2-domainname-domainname)` property of an `AWS::ApiGateway2::DomainName`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[DomainName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-domainname.html#cfn-apigatewayv2-domainname-domainname)` property of an `AWS::ApiGateway2::DomainName` resource\.

  `EndpointConfiguration`   <a name="sam-httpapi-httpapidomainconfiguration-endpointconfiguration"></a>
 Property to define the type of API Gateway endpoint to be mapped to the custom domain\.
 The value of this property controls how the `CertificateArn` property gets mapped in AWS CloudFormation\.
 See `CertificateArn` above\.